 According to Sylvanus Blake, the debilitating effects of corruption cannot be quantified in both its direct cost on loss of human lives, dignity and freedom to the breakdown of law and order, political instability, rampant and chronic shortage of basic social services and amenities, loss of public trust in governance and state institutions, tax apathy, moral decadence etc.

-He also said that to prevent corruption, the following should be prioritized; a strong and intensive sensitization to reinforce best practices and alert managers and employees where to look for corruption, a robust control environment that reduces the risk of corruption as in conducting thorough background checks before hiring or promoting employees or service providers, strong accountability mechanisms in place, that reinforces a culture that fosters strong ethical behavior while holding those to account who violate the norms, setting up codes of conduct and ethics that can prevent , making easy, safe and convenient to report and blow whistle on suspected corruption, whether by Managers, employees, suppliers, and customers.
+He also said that to prevent corruption, the following should be prioritized; a strong and intensive sensitization to reinforce best practices and alert managers and employees where to look for corruption, a robust control environment that reduces the risk of corruption as in conducting thorough background checks before hiring or promoting employees or service providers, strong accountability mechanisms in place, that reinforces a culture that fosters strong ethical behavior while holding those to account who violate the norms, setting up codes of conduct and ethics that can prevent conflicts of interest, making easy, safe and convenient to report and blow whistle on suspected corruption, whether by Managers, employees, suppliers, and customers.

 Blake concluded by highlighting some of the gains made by the ACC in the past four years, in reputable and Anti-Graft indexes, surveys and assessments, that have repositioned Sierra Leone enviably internationally.